Nikon D780 vs Panasonic FZ1000 II

 Studio photographers will appreciate that the Nikon D780 (unlike the FZ1000 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the FZ1000 II are recent models that are part of the current product line-up.
 The FZ1000 II replaced the earlier Panasonic FZ1000, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D780 and FZ1000 II can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D780 and the Panasonic FZ1000 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.